Explore unique ways to travel in the Western Cape

 Western Cape train routes

 Cape Town’s Metro Rail transports thousands of locals to work daily and also offers scenic trips.
 The route from Muizenberg to Simon’s Town along False Bay is iconic, providing an inexpensive way to see the suburbs along the coast.
-The Atlantic Rail steam train offers a nostalgic experience with a classic steam locomotive, with baristas serving coffee and a fully licensed bar.
+The Atlantic Rail steam train offers a nostalgic experience pulled by a classic steam locomotive, with baristas serving coffee and a fully licensed bar on board.

 Miniature Trains and Funiculars